Principles of Social Investigation

 Topics to be covered include:

-- the use of social science field research methods;
+- the use of field research methods: interview techniques and surveys;

 - gender and the researcher;

 - the challenges of working in awkward spaces;

 - the challenges of doing ethnographic research “at home”;